FanchenBao/react-native-sliding-drawer/README.md

 ### 1. [Peekable](./example/src/Peekable)

 The sliding drawer has one section always visible (peekable section).
-Upon dragging on this section, the drawer opens up and reveals the other section (open section).
-Drag the opened drawer in the other direction closes the drawer to its peek position.
+Upon sliding on this section, the drawer opens up and reveals the other section (open section).
+Slide the opened drawer in the other direction closes the drawer to its peek position.

 <table>
   <tr>